motorway/motorway-ui-test/README.md

 # Motorway UI Test

-Welcome to the Motorway UI technical test.
-This test focuses on user experience, and your skills with HTML, CSS, a11y and leveraging browser APIs.
+Welcome to the Motorway UI technical test, focusing on user experience, HTML, CSS, a11y, and leveraging browser APIs.

 ## Set up